Just like you, your dog’s brain ages and wears out just like the rest of his body.

 - Valerian root

 Hands-on bodywork can be a huge help with increasing quality of life by reducing anxiety and pain while increasing connection.
-Acupuncture or acupressure with Traditional Chinese herbs can be a great support.
+Acupuncture or acupressure with Traditional Chinese herbs can be a great support for dogs with dementia.

-There are also a host of proprietary remedies out there in the wild.
-I encourage you to seek the assistance of a holistic vet or a skilled animal naturopath to make sure that you give your old friend the best treatments for his needs.
+When caring for a dog with dementia, there are also a host of proprietary remedies out there in the wild.
+I encourage you to seek a holistic vet or a skilled animal naturopath.
+They can help make sure that you give your old friend the best treatments for his needs.